 Canadian Valley Technology Center District No. 6 does not discriminate on the basis of race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age or genetic information.
 Students are admitted to programs on the basis of their interests, indicators of ability to succeed in their chosen occupation, aptitude and prior performance in school and work.
 Other factors that may affect admission are the student’s ability to fully participate or complete a program, or to obtain professional credentials at the program’s conclusion.
-Programs are offered in Accounting and Business Education, Automotive Collision, Automotive Service, Aviation Maintenance, Bio-medical Sciences, Business Office Technology, Computer Aided Drafting and Design, Computer Information Systems, Computer Programming, Construction Trades, Cosmetology, Diesel Technology, Digital Media, Early Care and Education, Electrical Trades, Graphic Design, Health Careers, Heating Ventilation and Air Conditioning, Hospitality, Medical Assistant, Medical Coding, Medical Office, PIVOT, Practical Nursing, Precision Machining, Pre-engineering, Project Connect, Project SEARCH, Service Careers, Surgical Technology, Welding and Wind Technician.
+Programs are offered in Accounting and Business Education, Automotive Collision, Automotive Service, Aviation Maintenance, Bio-medical Sciences, Business and Medical Office, Computer Aided Drafting and Design, Computer Information Systems, Computer Programming, Construction Trades, Cosmetology, Diesel Technology, Digital Media, Early Care and Education, Electrical Trades, Emergency Services, Graphic Design, Health Careers, Heating Ventilation and Air Conditioning, Hospitality, Industrial Automation and Robotics Technology, Medical Assistant, Medical Coding, Medical Office, PIVOT, Practical Nursing, Precision Machining, Pre-engineering, Project Connect, Project SEARCH, Service Careers, Surgical Technology, and Welding.
 The lack of English language skills shall not be a barrier to admission or participation in programs offered at Canadian Valley Technology Center.
 For inquiries concerning this policy contact the Assistant Superintendent, Canadian Valley Technology Center, 6205 East Highway 66, El Reno, OK 73036.
 Telephone (405) 422-2200.

 - Title VII: Chuck Hood, Assistant Superintendent, El Reno Campus - Administration Building (405) 422- 3375